Added value: social dividend

 Collaboration, traction and opportunities:

-- Sustainable: 95% of the awarded amount allocated to suppliers assessed against ESG criteria.
+- Sustainable: 96% of the amount awarded, allocated to suppliers assessed according to sustainable criteria.

 - Partnerships and agreements for joint emission reductions and to accelerate and facilitate the development of green products.